UPDATE (2017-01-24): In my workspace I’m now using SDK 12.2.0, gcc-arm-none-eabi-6_2-2016q4 and Eclipse Neon.2, but these instructions still work.

 This guide will be split into 2 parts: First, a sample project will be built and flashed to the device without using Eclipse .
 This is for testing that building tools and programming tools are correctly configured.
 Then, we will configure Eclipse as our IDE for resource indexing, syntax highlighting, targets programming and for debugging.

 1.1 GNU toolchain for ARM

-GNU toolchain for ARM can be downloaded from here.
+GNU toolchain for ARM can be downloaded from here (Update: newer versions of toolchain are found here).
 After download it, extract it in a folder of your preference (<INSTALL_PATH>) and then add this path to your OS PATH environment variable.
 Add this line to .bashrc file in /home/$USER directory

 $ export PATH=$PATH:<INSTALL_PATH>/gcc-arm-none-eabi-5_4-2016q3/bin